astronomer/docs/learn/using-airflow-plugins.md

     listeners = [listener_code]
 ```

 To see a full example of how to create and register a listener, check out the [Use a listener to send a Slack notification when a Dataset is updated](airflow-listeners.md) tutorial.
+This feature is currently experimental.